sparkfun/SparkFun_GNSSDO/docs/introduction.md

 	</div>

 ??? note "Extension Cables"
-	Your RTK mosaic-T is equally at home on your desk, lab bench or in a server rack.
+	Your GPSDO is equally at home on your desk, lab bench or in a server rack.
 But you're still going to want to put the GNSS antenna outdoors, so it will have the best view of the sky.
 Some extra SMA extension cables may be useful and we have good quality low-loss RG58 cables available in the store.
 The GNSS SMA antenna connection is standard polarity.

 	<div class="grid cards" markdown>